 Public/Private Owner Firms

 Owners decide what gets built, when it gets built and how it gets built.
 They are the organizations (or employees) that control the design and construction processes.
-This does NOT include firms and/or people that provide design and construction services such as contractors, A/E firms, architects, etc. Examples include:
+Examples include:

 - Real Estate Developer